pshaddel/mcp-template/README.md

 ![ScreenRecording2025-07-30at15 24 49-ezgif com-crop](https://github.com/user-attachments/assets/1e87c54d-b16a-4933-a57f-f4c9744e6de4)

 ### n8n Integration
-0. Run the application in `sse` mode.(if locally, it would be `npm run dev` or `npm start` and the server will be available at `http://localhost:3000/sse`)
+0. Run the application in `sse` or `http-streams` mode.
+If running locally, use `npm run dev` or `npm start`.
+   - For SSE mode: server will be available at `http://localhost:3000/sse`
+   - For HTTP streams mode: server will be available at `http://localhost:3000/mcp`

-If you are runniing n8n in a docker container, you cannot use `http:localhost:3000/sse` as the n8n container cannot access the host's localhost.
-Instead, you can use `http://host.docker.internal:3000/sse` to access the host's services from within the n8n container. or you can run the n8n container with the `--network="host"` option to share the host's network stack, allowing it to access services running on `localhost` directly.
+   If you are running n8n in a docker container, you cannot use `http://localhost:3000` as the n8n container cannot access the host's localhost.
+Instead, you can use `http://host.docker.internal:3000` to access the host's services from within the n8n container, or you can run the n8n container with the `--network="host"` option to share the host's network stack.

 1. Run the n8n instance, if locally, use the following command:
 ```bash